The Graduate School offers programs in education at the doctoral and master’s levels.

 Analysis of theories related to higher education leadership, organization, and culture, and associated application to decision making, organizational change and conflict management.
 Connection of organizational theories and cultural concepts with effective approaches to leadership that includes integration of faith and values into developing personal leadership capabilities.

-Application of issues and trends in curriculum and instruction.
-Development of an effective curricular and instructional plan for your organization.
+Engagement in contextual learning experiences that apply principles and practices involved in educational institution’s curriculum, instruction, and assessment processes.
+Development of an effective curricular, instructional, and assessment plan for an organization.
 Analysis of district-wide literacy initiatives and the leading of school-wide literacy efforts.
-Understanding of the importance of professional development in the areas of curriculum and instruction.
-Identification of research and best practices on integrating curriculum, technology, and relevant resources.
-Development of knowledge and skills needed to be an effective curriculum and instructional leader.
+Understanding of the importance of professional development in curriculum, instruction, and assessment.
+Identification of research and best practices on integrating curriculum, instruction, and technology.

-Introduction to the philosophical foundations of empirical research with an emphasis on qualitative research design and methodology.
 Assessment of the overall role of research in educational administration.
+Development of the philosophical foundations of empirical research with an emphasis on qualitative research design and methodology.
 Critique and analysis of qualitative research in the literature.
 Application of sound research principles in the design of a basic qualitative study.

 Exploration of the dynamics of engaging differences, including cultural, ethnic, religious, gender, ability, age differences, and others.
 Focus on providing effective leadership in pluralistic systems, including creating a hospitable organizational environment and maintaining relationships with diverse partners and stakeholders.
 Analysis of one's assumptions, beliefs, behaviors, and capacities with regard to differences.